sergejshugajev/ScreenSaverSnow/README.md

 ## Features
 - The program is configured through the command line.
 Reads commands at startup as Windows skreen sowers.
 - The application can be built as EXE for Windows through the maven builder (launch4j-maven-plugin).
 Then rename the EXE file to SCR and place it in the Vindos directory.
 Then the savers are displayed in Windows screensavers.
 (Important!
-The / c switch is disabled; it does not work in Java.)
+The "/ p" switch is disabled; it does not work in Java.)
 - Snowflakes movement code is not correct on the left side.
 Fix failed.

 ## License